Perspective | Here’s how local TV meteorologists can stay relevant

 Local TV meteorologists have the expertise and ability to offer these sorts of explanations, but not all do it.
 In some cases, news managers steer their meteorologists away from geeky science.

 I’m fortunate in that my TV news management takes the opposite approach.
 They recognize that viewers are smart and have an actual natural curiosity about the weather.
-I routinely hop on air and “geek out” about technical weather terms, cool satellite shots or what’s going on halfway around the world.
+I routinely hop on air and geek out about technical weather terms, cool satellite shots or what’s going on halfway around the world.
 If the weather in D.C. is quiet, it’s not unusual for me to talk about what’s going on in Oklahoma, Calgary or Kalamazoo.
 It’s a very different style, but it’s my attempt to be more than the app.

 Can you smell lightning?
 Yep!
 Here’s how you can do it at home. @fox5dc pic.twitter.com/DQ8OBzxTF2— Matthew Cappucci (@MatthewCappucci) August 16, 2021